-This general monitoring indicator is common to all of the above mentioned monitoring and control points.
-In 2010 the National Biodiversity Data Centre produced a document entitled 'State of Knowledge- Irelands Biodiversity 2012.'
+This general monitoring indicator is common to all of the above-mentioned monitoring and control points.
+In 2012 the National Biodiversity Data Centre produced a document entitled 'State of Knowledge- Irelands Biodiversity 2012.'
 It is the first inventory of the principal sources of biodiversity data in the Republic of Ireland.
 The document is laid out in sections following taxonomic grouping.
 Each section follows the same format and provides information on; Irish species, number of species, primary sources of distribution data, National conservation assessment, and monitoring or repeat surveys in place.
 The status of this indicator can be informed and updated by emerging findings and information sources from Biodiversity Reports.

-For monitoring purposes, the National Biodiversity Centre Annual Review was examined in order to inform on the State of Knowledge of Irelands Biodiversity for the year ending 2014.
-The following 2014 parameters were noted: Species Numbers, Datasets, Habitats and Recorded Users of Biodiversity Maps- the online data portal, as indicated in Table 2.11 below.
+For monitoring purposes, the National Biodiversity Centre Annual Review was examined in order to inform on the State of Knowledge of Irelands Biodiversity for the year ending 2015.
+The following 2015 parameters were noted: Species Numbers, Datasets, Habitats and Recorded Users of Biodiversity Maps- the online data portal, as indicated in Table 2.11 below.
 Annual Review publications can be examined hereafter in order to assess any upward or downward trends in the state of knowledge of Irelands Biodiversity.

-State of Knowledge Ireland's Biodiversity Report (2010) -National biodiversity Centre Annual Review Species Numbers 2014 Records of Spec cies 2014 Datasets of Species 2014 National surveys of EU protected Habitats 2014 Recorded users of Biodiversity Maps
+State of Knowledge Ireland's Biodiversity Report (2010) -National biodiversity Centre Annual Review Species Numbers 2015 Records of Spec cies 2015 Datasets of Species 2015 National surveys of EU protected Habitats 2015 Recorded users of Biodiversity Maps

-14,352 Total 3,164,069 105 8 120,711
+15,300 Total 3.7 million 116 8 168,368

-Birds 22%
+Birds 31%

-Insects 17%
+Insects 15%

-Bryophytes 6%
+Cryptograms 8%

-Other Invertebrates 6%
+Other Invertebrates 5%

 Higher Plants 41%

-Others 8%
+Others 4%

-Table 2.11 National Biodiversity Centre Annual Review 12014 data
+Table 2.11 National Biodiversity Centre Annual Review 2015 data

-The National Biodiversity Center Annual Review shows a notable rise in both numbers of species, and records and datasets of species in 2014.
+The National Biodiversity Centre Annual Review shows a notable rise in both numbers of species, and records and datasets of species in 2015.
 The National Biodiversity Data Centre has continued its work of collating empirical data and growing the national biodiversity database.
-This database now contains 3,164,069 records from 105 datasets.
-Data on 14,352 species, which is almost half of all known Irish species, is available to map through the on-line data portal Biodiversity Maps.
-This is a growth of over 11% in the number of records added to the system during 2014.
-During 2014, Biodiversity Maps saw a growth of users from 5,967 in 2013 to 120,711.
+This database now contains 3.7 million records from 116 datasets.
+Data on 15,300 species, which is almost half of all known Irish species, is available to map through the on-line data portal Biodiversity Maps.
+The only major change from 2014 is the larger percentage of bird records, thanks to the inclusion of almost 0.5 million bird records from the Bird Atlas 2017-11 dataset, provided by BirdWatch Ireland.

-Figure 2.8 Composition of recorded species 2014
+Figure 2.8 Composition of recorded species 2015

-Figure 2.9 Biodiversity Map Users 2014
+Figure 2.9 Biodiversity Map Users 2015

-2.7 Monitoring Indicator 6- EPA Ireland's Environment - An Assessment (2012)
+2.7 Monitoring Indicator 6- EPA Ireland's Environment - An Assessment (2016)

-This general monitoring indicator is common to all of the above mentioned monitoring and control points.
-Ireland's Environment 2012 - An Assessment, is the Environmental Protection Agency's four-yearly state of the environment report.
+This general monitoring indicator is common to all of the above-mentioned monitoring and control points.
+Ireland's Environment 2016 - An Assessment, is the Environmental Protection Agency's four-yearly state of the environment report.
 It provides an evidence-based assessment of the current state of the environment in Ireland and the pressures being placed on it.
 It outlines the trends and changes in environmental quality as well as the socio-economic activities that are linked with these changes.
 The status of this monitoring indicator can be informed and updated by emerging findings and information sources from this report.
 It should be reviewed on release- every four years, and any changes in the environmental status along the Wild Atlantic Way should be noted.